 Content management system (CMS) allows you to manage the website’s content with ease.
-You have the control of almost everything on your website such as text, images, links, and menus.
+You have control of almost everything on your website such as text, images, links, and menus.

 For simplicity’s sake, think of it as Facebook for example.
 You log in to your website admin panel, add new pages, update or delete existing ones.
-Same as you manage your Facebook profile ( images, statuses, comments and so on).
+Same as you manage your Facebook profile ( images, statuses, comments, and so on).

-Back in the day, there were only static websites that you had no control of.
+Back in the day, there were only static websites that you had no control over.
 We used to build without a content management system.
 Because of that, you needed a developer whenever you wanted to do a simple website update.

 static sites are still here and are a great alternative.
 The appearance of new tools such as static site generators made them popular again.
 We would suggest going with a static site generator if you need a website consisting of a few pages tho.
 They make development and “going live” much faster.
 But the issue arises once you have a lot of pages that need constant updates.

 Content management system, however, allows you to do it yourself and with ease.
 You don’t need to know and touch the website’s code at all; That’s a developer’s job after all.
 Everything is visual and intuitive, and in the end, you even get to save some money because you do it on your own.